stevepurdie/saap-docs/content/legal-documents/gtc.md

     1. If there are dependencies to third parties such as IT infrastructure of third-party providers or if the disruption or failure was caused by the Customer or by a person attributable to him.

-    1. STAKATER provides no guarantee that the data, content and / or information transmitted by the Customer to the servers of STAKATER remain available after the termination of this Agreement.
+    1. STAKATER provides no guarantee that the data, content or information transmitted by the Customer to the servers of STAKATER remain available after the termination of this Agreement.

 1. **Acceptance, Defect Rectification and SLA**